gidds/OB-Entry-Book/Entry Book/readme.md

 To-Do
 1) Fix login issue: mginstruct to show when logged in and stay visible on all pages when logged in, hide login on menu.
 (Done )
 2) Sort instructions by latest entry on mainentry.html, might need to add time and sort by time.
+UPDATE : Used uniqie ID auto increments for sorting management isntructions.
+(Done)
 3) Create a secured login database for manager passwords.(See point 7)
 4) Acknowledge management entry with user custom password
 - highlight + possible popup.